Total distance: 75km. Elevation: 3206 m.

 View from the castle of Trebbio

-After a hearty breakfast consisting of the eternal hiking oatmeal, we break camp and move on to the castle of Trebbio.
+After a hearty breakfast made up of the usual hiking oatmeal, we break camp and move on to Trebbio Castle.
 It is located on a small hill from where the view of the surrounding countryside is simply majestic!

 Tuscan countryside 2, on the path of the gods